Magical December Birthstones – Tanzanite, Turquoise and Blue Zircon

 Vintage Tanzanite and Diamond Bespoke Ring

-Tanzanite became an addition to December’s birthstones as recently as 2002.
+Tanzanite was added to December’s birthstones as recently as 2002.

 In fact, the name ‘Zoisite’ was avoided owing to a similarity to the word ‘suicide.’
 For this reason, the name Tanzanite was used as a more appropriate name for this incredible gemstone.